thoughtbot/maintaining-open-source-projects/book/03-git.md

 * Capitalize the subject line, and don’t end it with a period
 * Use imperative form in the subject line
 * Wrap the body at 72 characters
+* The subject tells what the commits does, the body explains why

-Tim Pope meta-describes [a good message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) in a hypothetical commit message:
+Tim Pope, renowned creator of several Vim plugins, meta-describes [a good message](http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html) in a hypothetical commit message: